 Our success depends, in part, on our ability to protect and preserve the proprietary aspects of our technology and solutions such as our proprietary software and databases.
 If we are unable to protect our intellectual property, including trade secrets and other unpatented intellectual property, our competitors could use our intellectual property to market and deliver similar solutions, decreasing the demand for our solutions.
 We rely on the patent, copyright, trademark, trade secret and other intellectual property laws of the United States and other countries, as well as contractual restrictions, such as nondisclosure agreements, to protect and control access to our proprietary intellectual property.
 These measures afford limited protection, however, in particular in regard to protection of databases, and may be inadequate.
 Moreover, much of the data contained in our databases is not proprietary to us.
 We may be unable to prevent third parties from using our proprietary assets without our authorization or from breaching any contractual restrictions with us.
 Enforcing our rights could be costly, time-consuming, distracting and harmful to significant business relationships.
-Claims that a third party illegally obtained and is using trade secrets can be difficult to prove, and courts outside the United States may be less willing to protect trade secrets or other intellectual property rights.
-Additionally, others may independently develop non-infringing technologies that are similar or superior to ours.
-Any significant failure or inability to adequately protect and control our proprietary assets may harm our business and reduce our ability to compete.
+Claims that a third party illegally obtained and is using trade secrets can be difficult to prove, and courts outside the United States may be less willing to protect trade secrets or other and control our proprietary assets may harm our business and reduce our ability to compete.